 Tony Bennett’s first signature win at Virginia came at the expense of the Michigan Wolverines as Virginia beat the #14 team in the country by twelve points.
 Mike Scott and Joe Harris came up big with eighteen points apiece, and first year Malcolm Brogdon surprised with sixteen off the bench.

 For the first time in a long time, there was a sense of hope surrounding the men’s basketball program at Virginia.
 Despite a whole host of injuries, this team would finish fourth in the ACC and qualify for the NCAA tournament for the first time under Bennett.
-Mike Scott carried that team, and his departure was a shame as that potential that had been built up was never realized due to the number of injuries the team faced.
-But, finally it felt like the program was getting somewhere.
+Mike Scott carried that team, and his departure left behind sentiments of missed opportunity that team’s potential never had the opportunity to be realized due to the ridiculous number of injuries the team .
+Nonetheless, it finally felt like the program was getting somewhere.

 Florida (2011-2012): Florida 71 – Virginia 45

 I hate to do this, but I can’t help but view this loss to Florida back in 2012 as similar to the two most recent results for the Virginia football team.
 It was Bennett’s third year.
 This is Mendenhall’s third season.
 The basketball team was led by an upperclassmen stud in Mike Scott, as was this year’s football team in Bryce Perkins.
 Bennett made the tournament in 2012, a big milestone to check off a list for a struggling program.
 Mendenhall and Co. beat Virginia Tech, a more extreme but similar accomplishment.
 Both teams were ravaged by the injury bug, leaving them shorthanded in critical areas.